While it’s important for candidates to possess technical skills, it is even more important for them to possess soft skills. Soft skills are

 Check to see if your candidates conduct themselves professionally and that their profile pictures and posts support the image they conveyed in your interactions.
 Finding out their interests and hobbies can also determine if they are a likely fit for your company.

-Find out more about soft skill evaluations and other hiring strategies by subscribing to our blog!
+Find out more about soft skill evaluations and other hiring strategies by scheduling a demo!
 You’ll find lots of tips and insights into cutting-edge tactics to improve your hiring process.